mricon/b4/docs/maintainer/am-shazam.rst

 ``-3, --prep-3way``
-  This will try to prepare your tree for a 3-way merge by doing some behind the scenes git magic and preparing some fake commits.
+  This will try to prepare your tree for a 3-way merge by doing some behind the scenes git magic and preparing some fake loose commits.

 ``--no-cover``
   By default, b4 will save the cover letter as a separate file in the